CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 The process for packaging confidential data is basically the same, only that the data will be enclosed in a password-protected wrapper.

-**Before decrypting, the encrypted zip file (protected with Kielipankki's password) should be on a sufficiently secure server (preferably not Puhti).
-If you must use Puhti, use the interactive shell and maintain permissions for the restricted user group `project_2013016`.**
+**Before decrypting, the encrypted zip file (protected with Kielipankki's password) should be on a sufficiently secure server (preferably not CSC’s computing environment).
+If you must use CSC’s computing environment, use the interactive shell and maintain permissions for the restricted user group `project_2013016`.**

 The steps are the following: